A solid foundation in health science

 The Friends University health sciences degree is tailored to help you optimize your chance of being granted admission into your graduate program of choice.
-Statistically, 76 percent* of students who graduated with this degree applied for admission into a graduate program.
-Of those who applied, 91 percent** were accepted into their programs of choice.
+A high percent of students who graduate with this degree apply for admission into a graduate program.
+Of those who apply, a large percent are accepted into their programs of choice.

 Many students in the health sciences program pursue graduate programs or professional schools such as: